cuprumator/cuprumator/README.md

 # Oleksii Kupriienko

 👋 Hi, I'm Oleksii — a C#/.NET developer specializing in Windows desktop applications with over 13 years of experience.
-🧩 Specialized in building robust Windows desktop apps with modern UI (WinUI/WPF), VPN integration, advanced networking, and secure deployment pipelines.
+🧩 Specialized in building robust Windows desktop apps with modern UI (WinUI/WPF), VPN integration, networking, and secure deployment pipelines.

 ---

 ## 🎯 ClearVPN for Windows

 **Role:** Lead Windows Developer @ MacPaw (2019–2024 full-time, now part-time freelance)
-**Stack:** C#, .NET 6+, WinUI 3, GRPC, WireGuard, OpenVPN, IKEv2, Hysteria2, sing-box, WFP, WiX, CI/CD (GitHub Actions) **Achievements:**
+**Stack:** C#, .NET 6+, WinUI 3, GRPC, WireGuard, OpenVPN, IKEv2, Hysteria2, sing-box, WFP, WiX, CI/CD (GitHub Actions)
+**Achievements:**
 - Designed and implemented the complete architecture of the ClearVPN Windows client from scratch
 - Built an intuitive and dynamic WPF UI, later migrated to WinUI 3 with .NET 6+ to modernize the app and align with Microsoft’s roadmap